MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/spain-local-functionality.md

 ## Future legislation requirements being investigated

 * Spanish e-invoicing - **Planned for December 2024**
-* Requirements related with the *Antifraud Law* in Spain and the impact on Business Central are subject of investigation.
+* Requirements related to the *Antifraud Law* in Spain and how they affect Business Central are being investigated.

 If you're aware of any upcoming regulatory features, submit a [Regulatory Feature Alert](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbRwkeauYiJKZOpJ0CtKuVmJlURURaMlQ4Rk05UFY4NkVEOTA0MUU5WThXSC4u).